 Sigal was born in Tel Aviv, Israel and grew up in Toronto, Canada.
 She holds a Bachelors in Journalism and worked in the field while living in Israel, but soon after realized where her true passion belonged – in the classroom.
 This prompted her to transition to Education and complete her second degree.
 She has always enjoyed working with children and living in a hot climate so she made the decision to relocate to Miami and make it her new home.
 Her love for educating children coupled with her passion and commitment to Israel and Jewish learning was what brought her to Temple Beth Sholom.
 Sigal hopes to inspire her students to cultivate their own unique Jewish identities through the meaningful and enjoyable Bar Mitzvah journey.

 Vered Pasternak was born and raised in Israel.
 Like most Israelis, she served in the Israeli Armed Forces.
 She graduated from the Art Academy in Tel Aviv and worked for “Isram” (a travel agency) for twelve years.

 Temple Beth Sholom is like a home away from home for Vered.
-She worked here as a receptionist and in the last several years, she has had great success as a private tutor in the Alternative B'nei Mitzvah Program, alongside Cantor Haas.
+She worked here as a receptionist and in the last several years, she has had great success as a private tutor in the B’nei Mitzvah Program.